refundvalidator/WalletList/README.md

 `pip`

-Use `pip install -r requirements.txt` to install remaining pip dependencies.
+Use `pip install -r requirements.txt` to install remaining dependencies.

 # Usage

-Simply run `python3 main.py` and wait for the script to finish, then the wallets.json file will be automatically updated.
+Simply run `python3 main.py` and wait for the script to finish, then the wallets.json file will be updated.